Reapism/PC-Ripper-Benchmark/README.md

 # Is there more documentation for this project?
 YES.
 Please check the WIP [Wiki](https://github.com/Reapism/PC-Ripper-Benchmark/wiki) tab!

+# Credits
+Thank you to `iconfinder.net` for the icons used in this project.
+The logo for PC Ripper Benchmark was created by Reapism.
+The preloaders that show up during the test are viewed from an internal browser.
+Non of the actual gif data is embedded in the program for copyright, just links to the original sources to view.
+We do not own any of the icons (except the application logo), and preloaders.

 # Packages used
 `WpfAnimatedGif` `1.4.18`
 https://github.com/XamlAnimatedGif/WpfAnimatedGif